“They were to observe them as days of feasting and merrymaking, and as an occasion for sending gifts to one another and presents to the poor”

-The special mitzvah of matanot l’evyonim requires Jewish people of all ages to give over and above customary tzedakah to at least two people in need on Purim.
+The special mitzvah of Matanot LaEvyonim requires Jewish people of all ages to give over and above customary tzedakah to at least two people in need on Purim.
 This tradition of helping those in need is central to the spirit of Purim and reminds us that we are obligated and honored to extend a helping hand in times of joy and celebration.

 HOW IT WORKS

-Since 1989, Yad Chessed has worked to address the needs of Jews in our community who struggle with financial and food insecurity.
-With the support of donors, synagogues and other partner organizations, Yad Chessed’s team of social workers provides swift emergency financial assistance, grocery gift cards, and compassionate care, advice, and referrals to those in need.
+Since 1989, Yad Chessed has been laser-focused on addressing the basic needs of Jews in our community who struggle with financial and food insecurity.
+With the support of donors, synagogues and other partner organizations, Yad Chessed’s team of social workers provide swift emergency assistance, grocery gift cards, and compassionate care, advice, and referrals to those in need.

 In the weeks leading up to Purim, Yad Chessed reaches out to Rabbis, community leaders, synagogues, and schools to connect with people who are facing financial hardship.
-Anyone who is struggling can receive a Purim food voucher, as well as the hundreds of individuals and families who currently receive year-round support from Yad Chessed.
-In 2022, Yad Chessed will distribute food support to 950 families on Purim Day, up from 900 in 2021.
+Anyone who is struggling can receive a Purim food voucher, as well as 1,000+ individuals and families who currently receive year-round support from Yad Chessed.
+In 2022, Yad Chessed distributed food support to 950 families on Purim Day, up from 900 in 2021.

 On Purim Day, Yad Chessed determines the total amount of funds raised for Purim, including pledges, and calls the participating kosher markets to inform them the value of each voucher.
 Once the voucher value is determined, recipients can use them to purchase food starting at 1 p.m. on Purim Day.

-Yad Chessed is committed to using 80% of the total amount of funds collected for Purim for food purchased on Purim Day.
-Any additional funds and donations that are received after the deadline are used to support Jews in need with food and emergency support during the rest of the year.
+80% of the total funds collected for Purim are distributed for food purchased on Purim Day.
+Any additional funds and donations that are received after the deadline (see below) are used to support Jews in need with food and emergency support during the rest of the year.